Kimaitn/BlockchainMedicineTracker/blockchain/README.md

 Additionally, pre-reqs for fabric must have been installed as well from the `curl -sSL https://goo.gl/6wtTN5 | bash -s 1.1.0` command on all of the machine instances.
 Ensure that you have set the path to the platform-specific binaries using a command _like_ `export PATH=$HOME/fabric-samples/bin:$PATH`.
 When this project was last deployed, it utilized the following:
-* Two t2.medium ec2 Linux instances
+* Two ec2 Linux instances
+  * t2.medium will be sufficient.
+Any lower (e.g. t2.micro) and you risk crashing the instance.
   * These instances must have its security settings to allow all ports to be open
 * Fabric v 1.1
 * Composer v 0.19